A fan’s guide – the club from early doors to today

 Buying tickets – when, where, how and how much

-Availability is usually not a problem except for the visits of Celtic and Inverness Caledonian.
+Availability is usually not a problem except for the visits of Celtic, Rangers and Inverness Caledonian, when distribution can be limited to internet sales only.

-Admission is set at £20 behind the each goal (home South/Jail End and away North/Academy End) and £24 on the sidelines in the East and West Stands.
-Under-18s, over-65s and students are charged £12 and £14 respectively, under-16s an across-the-board £10.
-Prices rise £2 for Celtic, Inverness Caledonian, Hearts and Aberdeen.
+Admission is set at £25 behind the each goal (home South/Jail End and away North End) and £28 on the sidelines in the East and West Stands.
+Under-21s and over-65s are charged £12, under-16s an across-the-board £5.
+Prices rise £2 for Celtic, Rangers and Inverness Caledonian.

 what to buy